benneic/appengine-gcs-image-manipulator/README.md

 [JPEG-DATA]
 ```
-It is a good idea to tell browsers to cache details of images for a while since they will likely not change so Cache-Control: maxage=345600 is 4 days which should be plenty... could do more than that really though.
+It is a good idea to tell browsers to cache details of images for a while since they will likely not change so Cache-Control: maxage=345600 is 4 days but do what works for you...

 EXAMPLE RESPONSE